thomasvrussell/snail/README.rst

 Package Description
 -------------------

-snlstm is a data-driven model for spectroscopic studies of type Ia supernovae.
-The LSTM-based algorithm enables the construction of spectral sequences from observations with limited time coverage.
+The difficulties in acquiring spectroscopic data have been a major challenge for supernova surveys. snlstm is a data-driven method based on LSTM neural networks for spectroscopic studies of type Ia supernovae.
+We trained a LSTM model based on a dataset includes 3091 spectra from 361 individual SNe Ia.
+The model enables the construction of spectral sequences from spectroscopic observations with limited time coverage.
+This repository is associated to the paper *Spectroscopic Studies of Type Ia Supernovae Using LSTM Neural Networks (Hu et al. 2021, ApJ, under review)*.

+and for future time-domain surveys.
+The empolyed dataset includes 3091 spectra from 361 individual SNe Ia.
+Although the real spectroscopic observations of SNe Ia (in most cases) are sparsely and irregularly time-sampled, the Spectroscopic observations of SNe Ia are sparsely and irregularly time-sampled.

-This companion repository contains the code associated to *Spectroscopic Studies of Type Ia Supernovae Using LSTM Neural Networks (Hu et al. 2021, in press)*.
+This method os proposed by the paper *Spectroscopic Studies of Type Ia Supernovae Using LSTM Neural Networks (Hu et al. 2021, ApJ, under review)*.
+This companion repository contains the code associated to

 .. image:: https://img.shields.io/badge/License-MIT-red.svg
     :target: https://opensource.org/licenses/MIT